parkermac/ptools/obs_woac/README.txt

 7.0          11       CAB1065   47.373  -123.131  2017-04-07 22:30:12
 8.0          13       CAB1065  47.5494  -123.004  2017-04-07 00:05:10

-Note that the castnum index is a much cleaner was of identifying casts, and this carries over to the data in Casts_2017.
+Note that the castnum index is a much cleaner way of identifying casts, and this carries over to the data in Casts_2017.

 Note that when I extract casts from the model I append 'WOAC' to the station name (LiveOcean/x_cast).